PierrunoYT/claude-3-artifacts/ROADMAP.md

 - [ ] Create an educational platform for AI-assisted learning
 - [ ] Integrate with popular IDEs and code editors
 - [ ] Implement a fine-tuning interface for customizing AI models
+# Sonnet Web UI Roadmap

+This document outlines the planned features and improvements for the Sonnet Web UI project.

+## Short-term Goals

+1. Implement user authentication
+2. Add conversation history storage
+3. Improve error handling and user feedback
+4. Enhance the React component rendering area with more controls

+## Medium-term Goals

+1. Create a mobile-responsive design
+2. Add support for multiple AI models
+3. Implement file upload functionality for context
+4. Create a plugin system for extending functionality

+## Long-term Goals

+1. Develop a desktop application using Electron
+2. Implement collaborative features for team usage
+3. Create an API for third-party integrations
+4. Explore options for offline functionality

+## Ongoing Tasks

+- Improve documentation
+- Optimize performance
+- Enhance security measures
+- Stay updated with the latest AI developments and API changes

+We welcome contributions and suggestions for this roadmap.
+Please feel free to open an issue or submit a pull request with your ideas!